Bachata Embassy

 She asked me for some advice and here is what I told her.

-The first thing I suggested was for her to sit down with her fiancé and explain how she felt.
-Especially how important this first dance was to her and how she dreamed about it since childhood.
+2. Secondly, I told her to emphasize how important this first dance was to her and how she dreamed about it since childhood.

 Make a plan for wedding dance lessons

-1. Determine what song and what style of dance they would dance to during their first dance.
+1. Determine what dance song and what style of dance they would dance to during their first dance.
 I suggested they pick a song and a style of dance that would be easier for him to learn.
 Also, one that he will be comfortable dancing to.

 2. Keep it short and sweet, no longer than 3 minutes.